nda666/gif-in-explorer-bar/README.md

-# GIF Viewer Extension for VS Code
+# GIF-in-Explorer Extension for VS Code

 This Visual Studio Code extension allows you to display GIFs within the editor, either in a dedicated sidebar view or in a webview panel.
 It's a lightweight and fun way to integrate visuals into your development workflow!